the human condition

 A large proportion of humanity can't reliably and securely achieve even the most basic physiological requirements of water, food, and shelter.
 This may be caused by drought, land degradation, or too great a demand on available resources, but it often caused or exacerbated by corruption and extreme social instability which destroys the infrastructure and systems that provide those requirements.
 These are Earth's poor.

 The United Nations defines poverty as "…a condition characterized by severe deprivation of basic human needs, including food, safe drinking water, sanitation facilities, health, shelter, education, and information."
 So poverty isn't fundamentally about lack of money, it's about an inability to obtain the essentials of life.
 The essentials of life can be bought with money, but can also be obtained in other ways.
 Indeed, for most of humanity's existent the essentials of life were obtained directly, or nearly directly, from the immediate environment in subsistence lifestyles, without the use of money.

 In the modern world, many people, who don't have any effective alternative, don't have subsistence access to these basic requirements.
 One reason for this is overpopulation that overwhelms the available resources – the immediate environment just can't supply enough for the number of people.

-With no access to basic human needs many people are forced to live in demeaning circumstances in cities where they are susceptible to unconscionable landlords who charge high rents for appalling living space or have to live in violent, unhealthy, and insecure slums.
-They are also susceptible to employers who are able employ them in virtual or actual slave conditions in dangerous work situations for so little money that they must devote their entire waking lives to achieve no more than providing themselves with the lowest quality essentials of life.
+With no access to basic human needs through a subsistence lifestyle, many people are forced to live and work in demeaning circumstances in cities where they are susceptible to unconscionable landlords who charge high rents for appalling living space or have to live in violent, unhealthy, and insecure slums.
+They are also susceptible to employers who are able employ them in virtual or actual slave conditions in dangerous work situations, for so little money that they must devote their entire waking lives to work that achieves no more than providing themselves with the lowest quality essentials of life.

 This page is linked from: